DevExpress/Logify.Alert.Clients/js/Logify.Alert.NodeJS/README.md

 #### applicationVersion

-Specifies an application version.
+Specifies the application version.
 This version is shown in generated reports.

 ```javascript
 client.applicationVersion = '1.0.1';